Hierarchical clustering: Interpreting dendrogram height

+Selecting the number of clusters

+In hierarchical clustering, the number of clusters is not determined automatically and must be chosen by analyzing the dendrogram.
+A common approach is to "cut" the dendrogram at a selected height, which partitions the data into clusters based on where the cut intersects the tree structure.
+The choice of cut level has a significant impact on the resulting clustering.

+One widely used heuristic is to identify large vertical gaps in the dendrogram, which correspond to substantial increases in the distance between successive merges.
+Cutting the dendrogram at a height just before such a gap can produce clusters that reflect natural groupings in the data.
+This is based on the observation that merges occurring at much larger distances often combine dissimilar clusters.

+In practice, the selection of the number of clusters may also depend on domain knowledge or application-specific requirements.
+Quantitative measures such as the silhouette coefficient can be used to evaluate the quality of different clusterings.
+Because hierarchical clustering is sensitive to the choice of distance metric and linkage criterion, the optimal number of clusters may vary depending on these factors.

 This method builds the hierarchy from the individual elements by progressively merging clusters.
 In our example, we have six elements {a} {b} {c} {d} {e} and {f}.
 The first step is to determine which elements to merge in a cluster.
 Usually, we want to take the two closest elements, according to the chosen distance.

 Optionally, one can also construct a distance matrix at this stage, where the number in the i-th row j-th column is the distance between the i-th and j-th elements.
 Then, as clustering progresses, rows and columns are merged as the clusters are merged and the distances updated.
 This is a common way to implement this type of clustering, and has the benefit of caching distances between clusters.
 A simple agglomerative clustering algorithm is described in the single-linkage clustering page; it can easily be adapted to different types of linkage (see below).

 Suppose we have merged the two closest elements b and c, we now have the following clusters {a}, {b, c}, {d}, {e} and {f}, and want to merge them further.
 To do that, we need to take the distance between {a} and {b c}, and therefore define the distance between two clusters.

 Usually the distance between two clusters $\mathcal{A}$ and $\mathcal{B}$ is one of the following: